Skip to main content

 What Does “voluntary” Truly Mean in Practice?

-The permit wellness programs to ask medical questions or conduct examinations only when participation is voluntary.
+The ADA and GINA permit wellness programs to ask medical questions or conduct examinations only when participation is voluntary.
 The definition of “voluntary” has been a significant point of contention and regulatory evolution.
 The core of the issue lies with incentives.
 An employer may offer a reward for participation, but if the incentive is so large, or the penalty for non-participation so severe, it could be seen as coercive, rendering the program involuntary in practice.

 However, a lawsuit by the AARP argued that such a high incentive could still be coercive for lower-income employees, forcing them to disclose private health information.
 A federal court agreed and vacated these incentive limits, leaving employers in a state of regulatory uncertainty.